GeoscienceAustralia/PyRate/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
+2. If the pull request adds functionality, the documents should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 3. The pull request should work for Python 2.7, and 3.3, 3.4, 3.5, 3.6, 3.7